MrUPGrade/django-learning/README.md

-# django-tutorial
+# Django Learning

-Project to follow with the Django tutorial, and poke around with the ecosystem.
+Project for learning Django and its ecosystem.